Lillehammer: Coat of arms

 The coat of arms was granted on 4 April 1898.
-The arms depict a birkebeiner, carrying a spear and a shield, who is skiing down a silver/white mountainside under a blue sky.
+The arms have are divided with a diagonal line.
+The field (background) above the line has a tincture of blue.
+Below the line, the field has a tincture of argent which means it is commonly colored white, but if it is made out of metal, then silver is used.
+The charge is a birkebeiner, carrying a spear and a shield, who is skiing down the mountainside under a blue sky.
 The design symbolizes the historical importance of when the Birkebeiners carried the future King Haakon from Lillehammer to Rena on skis.
+There is a mural crown above the escutcheon.
+The arms were designed by Andreas Bloch.

 Churches

-The Church of Norway has six parishes (sokn) within the municipality of Lillehammer.
+The Church of Norway has six parishes (sokn) within Lillehammer Municipality.
 It is part of the Sør-Gudbrandsdal prosti (deanery) in the Diocese of Hamar.